KDouibi/Data-science-in-Brief.../README.md

 # Data-science-in-Brief...
-This project shares basic steps, to begin with Data Science.
-From data to Decision... what are secrets of Data Scientist?
+This project shares basic steps, to begin with, Data Science.
+From data to Decision... what are secrets of a Data Scientist?